code-and-effect/effective_test_bot/README.md

 The following are refreshed on each page change, and are available to check anywhere in your tests:

-- `flash` a Hash representation of the current page's flash.
 - `assigns` a Hash representation of the current page's rails `view_assigns`.
 Serializes any `ActiveRecord` objects, as well as any `TrueClass`, `FalseClass`, `NilClass`, `String`, `Symbol`, and `Numeric` objects.
 Does not serialize anything else, but sets a symbol `assigns[key] == :present_but_not_serialized`.
 - `exceptions` an Array with the exception message and a stacktrace.
+- `flash` a Hash representation of the current page's flash.
 - `unpermitted_params` an Array of any unpermitted parameters that were encountered by the last request.

-- `save_test_bot_screenshot` saves a screenshot of the current page to be added to the current test's animated gif (see screenshots and tour mode below).

 ## Effective Test Suites